 What are instalment loans?

-Instalment loans are short term loans that last for between 3-12 months.
-You repay the loan in several monthly instalments, rather than clearing it with a single payment like a payday loan.
+Instalments loans are short term loans that let you repay the loan in several instalments, rather than clearing it with a single payment like a payday loan.

 You can typically borrow anywhere between £50-£2,000 depending on your personal circumstances, credit history and income.